Andrei-Aksionov/TheLastAlgorithmsCourseYouWillNeed/README.md

         pytest tests/search/linear_search_test.py
         ```

-    - To run the whole chapter you can use pytest marks:
+    - To run the whole chapter you can use pytest marks (mark is shown at the top of each python file with algorithm implementation):

         ```bash
         pytest -m search